 The school offers a hot lunch program five days a week.
 Students may also elect to bring a lunch to school.
 Space does not permit the use of the refrigerator or microwave for student lunches except in the case of medical necessity.
 A monthly menu is available through the Praxi Portal and on the WCDS website.
 Parents must use their Praxi Portal to order hot lunch.
 The school maintains a nutritious lunch program.
 Children are not permitted soft drinks and fast food lunches.
 Any student not having a cold lunch will be served and charged for hot lunch.

 All students have a brief morning and afternoon break during which they may eat snacks brought from home.
 Snacks should be small and nutritious.
-Please do not send candy, cakes, or cookies for snack.
+Please do not send candy, cakes, cookies, or caffeinated drinks.
+Soda of any kind is not permitted.
+Refillable water bottles are required daily.

 Visitors should park in any space in the lower lot near the entrance gates.
-Short term parking is available in the alley.
-Cars are not permitted to park in the circle in front of the gym during school hours.
+Cars cannot park in the circle in front of the gym during school hours.
 Park only in designated spots.
 It poses potential danger to the children, violates safety codes, and blocks the fire lane.
 If no spaces are available, the lower edge of the field may be used.
 Please do not park in the lot across the street without permission.

 *All students and parents of Wheeling Country Day School need to be made aware of the following: